benmvp/slides/2023/connecttech/divops.md

 NOTES:

 - I've picked one option for each of the types of tools I mentioned
-  - See how many there are!
+  - See how many there are for each ecosystem!
+- So not only do we have to learn how to configure & maintain each...
+  - In many cases we have to first decide which one to pick 😔

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->